Veritas Capital: Integrated Information Technology

-Health care data business
+In February 2023, Veritas Capital completed the acquisition of industry leader Wood Mackenzie, who has provided high-quality data, analytics, and insights used to power the energy, renewable and natural resource industries.

+On August 6, 2024, NCR Voyix publicly announced that it had reached an agreement with Veritas Capital to sell Digital banking sector of NCR Voyix for $2.45 billion.
+The transaction was completed on September 30; the resulting company was named Candescent.

+Healthcare Data

 In 2012 Veritas acquired the "health-care data business" of Thomson Reuters for $1.25 billion; the business is now called Truven Health Analytics.
 In 2016, it sold Truven Health Analytics Inc. to IBM for $2.6 billion.

 On April 25, 2016, the firm acquired the healthcare services business unit from Verisk Analytics, Inc. for $820 million.
 The deal closed on June 1, 2016, and the company was renamed “Verscend Technologies, Inc.”